-In the Venice in Peril Fund Winter 2017 Newsletter, which you can read here, Timothy Wilson, Honorary Curator of the Ashmolean, has written about the significance of the collection and about the seventeen plates with scenes from Ovid's Metamorphoses made in Urbino about 1520-23 by Nicola da Urbino, which are the treasures of the Correr collection, but which do not form part of the Venice in Peril Fund project.
+In the Venice in Peril Fund Winter 2017 Newsletter, which you can read here, Timothy Wilson, Honorary Curator of the Ashmolean, wrote about the significance of the collection and about the seventeen plates with scenes from Ovid's Metamorphoses made in Urbino about 1520-23 by Nicola da Urbino, which are the treasures of the Correr collection, but which do not form part of the Venice in Peril Fund project.

-The pieces that are in need of treatment are for the most part display objects which would have been arranged on buffets in private palaces.
+The pieces that were in need of treatment are for the most part display objects which would have been arranged on buffets in private palaces.
 There are 14 round dishes, two trilobe dishes, one pierced dish with a raised foot and a ewer.

 The work has been carried out by the Conservation Department of the MIC, Museo Internazionale di Ceramica at Faenza where the maiolica is now on show until 12 May.

 Click here to see the conservation in progress .https://www.youtube.com/watch?v=hetPE4Sa9wE